bev-o-neill/DSND-p4-disaster-recovery-pipeline/README.md

 ### File Descriptions
 * Data
   * process_data.py: reads in the data, cleans and stores it in a SQL database.
   * disaster_categories.csv and disaster_messages.csv (raw datasets).
   * DisasterResponse.db: created database from transformed and cleaned data.

 * Models
   * train_classifier.py: this program loads the data, transforms it using natural language processing, run an AdaBoost Classifier model using GridSearchCV and trains it
   * classifier.pkl: the pickled model file

 * App
   * run.py: this program runs a Flask app that allows the user to visualise the results.
   * templates: folder containing the html templates

-In the Project Workspace, you'll find a data set containing real messages that were sent during disaster events.
-You will be creating a machine learning pipeline to categorize these events so that you can send the messages to an appropriate disaster relief agency.

-Your project will include a web app where an emergency worker can input a new message and get classification results in several categories.
-The web app will also display visualizations of the data.
-This project will show off your software skills, including your ability to create basic data pipelines and write clean, organized code!